Delivering internal audit

 - Determine the scope of the audit

-- Establish and agree audit objectives and the criteria to be sued
+- Establish and agree audit objectives and the criteria to be used

 - Obtain resources with appropriate skills, knowledge and experience